CodyNicholson/Backend_Development_Notes/Software_Development_Process/Phases_of_Software_Development/5_Maintenance.md

-#Maintenance
+# Maintenance

 Once the software is released and in operation, many different things can go wrong so we need to maintain it

 ***

-There might be environment changes, like new Operating Systems and Libraires where our software has to operate
+There might be environment changes, like new Operating Systems and Libraries where our software has to operate

 There could also be feature requests where the users decide that they need something else that is not present in the software currently